mmolinar/til/rb_methods.md

 ```

 ### .select
+Selects a set of numbers or items of the array that correspond to the characteristics you are looking for.

 ##  Differences between map, collect, select and each
-.each returns the original object it was called on because it's really used for its side effects and not what it returns
+#### .each returns the original object it was called on because it's really used for its side effects and not what it returns
-.each_with_index passes not just the current item but whatever position in the array it was located in.
+#### .each_with_index passes not just the current item but whatever position in the array it was located in.
-.select returns a new object (e.g. array) filled with only those original items where the block you gave it returned true
+#### .select returns a new object (e.g. array) filled with only those original items where the block you gave it returned true
-.map returns a new array filled with whatever gets returned by the block each time it runs.
+#### .map returns a new array filled with whatever gets returned by the block each time it runs.